Koszul self duality of manifolds: Introduction

 The essence of Koszul duality is exhibited in the commutativity of the diagram of algebraic operads:

-This diagram says the Koszul dual $K(-):=B(-)^\vee$ of the commutative operad is the Lie operad, the Koszul dual of the Lie operad is the commutative operad, and the Koszul dual of the Poisson operad is itself, up to a shift \cite[Chapter 13]{loday_vallette_2012}.
-This diagram encodes the following observations: the Koszul dual of a Lie algebra is a commutative algebra, the Koszul dual of a commutative algebra is a Lie algebra, and the Koszul dual of a Poisson n-algebra is a shifted Poisson n-algebra \footnote{We use the convention that Lie algebras have a bracket of degree $-1$.}.
-Recall that $H_*(E_n)\cong \mathrm{pois}_n$ \cite{cohen_lada_may_1976}, so we see a reflection of the bar-cobar duality of $E_n$-algebras reflected as a theorem about Koszul self duality of the homology of $E_n$.
+This diagram says the Koszul dual $K(-):=B(-)^\vee$ of the commutative operad is the Lie operad, the Koszul dual of the Lie operad is the commutative operad, and the Koszul dual of the n-Poisson operad is itself, up to a shift \cite[Chapter 13]{loday_vallette_2012}.
+This diagram encodes the following observations: the Koszul dual of a Lie algebra is a commutative algebra, the Koszul dual of a commutative algebra is a Lie algebra, and the Koszul dual of an n-Poisson algebra is a shifted n-Poisson algebra.\footnote{We use the convention that Lie algebras have a bracket of degree $-1$.} If we recall that $H_*(E_n)\cong \mathrm{pois}_n$ \cite{cohen_lada_may_1976}, we see the bar-cobar duality of $E_n$-algebras is reflected as a theorem about Koszul self duality of the homology of $E_n$.

 Koszul duality was originally formulated for operads in $(\mathrm{DGVect_\mathbb{Q}},\otimes)$, but was generalized to operads in $(\mathrm{Top}_*,\wedge)$ and $(\mathrm{Sp},\wedge)$ by Ching and Salvatore, independently \cite{ching_2005,salvatore_1998}.
 Koszul duality for topological operads has had great success, particularly in the realm of Goodwillie calculus.
 Arone-Ching used Koszul duality to endow the Goodwillie derivatives $\partial_* F$ of a functor $F:\mathrm{Top} \rightarrow \mathrm{Top}$ with the structure of a $\mathrm{lie}:=K(\mathrm{com})$ bimodule \cite{arone_ching_2011}.
 The point-set level construction of Koszul duality, combined with its interaction with Goodwillie calculus, often allows for explicit computation.
 One can deduce unstable results from stable techniques, not just in theory, but also in practice.
-The explicit cooperad structure on $B(\mathrm{com})$ was utilized by Behrens to calculate the ring of $\mathbb{F}_2$ Dyer-Lashof operations of the spectral Lie operad, which he used to give a novel calculation of the unstable homotopy groups of spheres up to the 19-stem \cite{behrens_2012}. \footnote{It is worth noting that recently Konovalov completed the calculation at odd primes without relying on the point-set construction of Koszul duality, in contrast with Behrens \cite{konovalov2023algebraic}.}
+The explicit cooperad structure on $B(\mathrm{com})$ was utilized by Behrens to calculate the ring of $\mathbb{F}_2$ Dyer-Lashof operations of the spectral Lie operad, which he used to give a novel calculation of the unstable homotopy groups of spheres up to the 19-stem \cite{behrens_2012}.\footnote{It is worth noting that recently Konovalov completed the calculation at odd primes without relying on the point-set construction of Koszul duality, in contrast with Behrens \cite{konovalov2023algebraic}.}

 It is natural to ask if there is a diagram of operads in spectra which lifts the previous diagram of algebraic operads